langecode/HATEOAS/README.md

 The [Swagger example for this HATEOAS HAL simple banking API](https://github.com/Nykredit/hateoas/blob/master/Swagger/simple-banking-api-hateoas-hal-sample.yaml)
 The file is best viewed in the [Swagger editior](http://editor.swagger.io/#/) and import the file inside the editor.

+The is more material to be read on the [wiki](https://github.com/Nykredit/HATEOAS/wiki)

 A proposed HATEOAS HAL data serialization done in Jackson is available at [Nykredit GitHub](https://github.com/Nykredit/jackson-dataformat-hal)

+A Maven archetype targetted for services using this principle is under development and will be available soon.